SanketGawande27/JavaScript_Course/README.md

  10. Section-10 (Live Validation for Registration form): In which I learned
      1. I learned how to validate a form in real time.
      2. If the user Inters the username that are already taken then it shows an flash eror that username is already taken.
 Same as for email, and for the password field it shows on flash error if the password is to short and if the password is to long.
+ 11. Section-11 (CSRF Security): In which I learned
+     1. Preventing Cross site request forgery(CSRF) form the unauthorized users.
+     2. Added CSRF tokens along with the form to check the valide user or not.